fferflo/einx/README.md

 - Fully composable and powerful Einstein expressions with `[]`-notation.
 - Support for many tensor operations (`einx.{sum|max|where|add|dot|flip|get_at|...}`) with Numpy-like naming.
 - Easy integration and mixing with existing code.
-Supports tensor frameworks Numpy, PyTorch, Tensorflow and Jax.
+Supports tensor frameworks Numpy, PyTorch, Tensorflow, MLX and Jax.
 - Just-in-time compilation of all operations into regular Python functions using Python's [`exec()`](https://docs.python.org/3/library/functions.html#exec).

 *Optional:*